 - Giant cotton knickers– lots of websites recommend plastic disposal type knickers to wear, but to be honest a pack of giant cotton knickers (Bridget Jones style!) from Primark or the supermarket are a similar price to the disposables and a damn sight more comfortable.
 The way I see it is, I’ve been uncomfortable for 9 bloody months already, let’s opt for the most comfortable option!

 - Nursing bras– Again needed for breastfeeding and to accommodate your increasing bosom as your milk comes in.

 - Socks– nice fluffy ones!
-It might seem a bit strange but often your feet can get very cold during labour, and if not always nice for afterwards.
+It might seem a bit strange but often your feet can get very cold during labour, and if not always nice for afterward.

-- Dressing gown– mainly for use afterwards to keep you warm and your modesty (what’s left of it! 😉) covered up whilst walking around the ward.
+- Dressing gown– mainly for use afterward to keep you warm and your modesty (what’s left of it! 😉) covered up whilst walking around the ward.

 - PJs/nightgown– once baby is born, you will want to have a shower and change into some clean clothes.
 Loose fitting comfortable cotton PJs are perfect for this, or a nightgown if you prefer.

 - Slippers/flip-flops– easily slip on slippers are best so you can traipse around the ward, not in your bare feet.

 - Hairbrush and hair bands– it’s likely that if you have long hair you will want it tied back at some point during labour.

 - Clothes– to wear for going home, you again want to go for comfort here.
 I’ve packed my trusty black leggings (maternity still as tummy unlikely to have shrunk back to normal instantly!
 Sadly) and a nursing top and cardigan.

 - Lip balm– hospitals are often very drying/humid places, combined with a lengthy labour and not drinking as much likely to lead to very dry chapped lips.